IssueTrak/coding-standards/asp_coding_standards.md

 ### Variable Declaration ("Dim")

-All variable declarations should occur on a separate line.
-Variables may be initialized on the same line as they're declaration.
+Each variable declaration should occur on a separate line.
+Variables may be initialized on the same line as their declaration.

 ```vb